 Residents and businesses that are unable to download speeds of 2mbps where no modelling solutions are found can apply for a subsidy voucher from BDUK as part of the Better Broadband Scheme which they can use for broadband provision.

 For those residents and businesses where no funded solution is found as part of the Superfast Surrey programme, there are various options that they can consider to improve broadband speeds.
-They can investigate satellite, wireless or mobile services which may provide improved speeds; self-fund a private leased line; register interest in a fibre connection with Virgin Media’s ‘cable-my-street’, a mechanism for assessing where there is sufficient demand to justify private investment – https://www.virginmedia.com/cablemystreet/ or coordinate and help self-fund a community initiative such as BT’s Community Fibre Partnership (www.communityfibre.bt.com/).
+They can investigate satellite, 4G and wireless services which may provide improved speeds; self-fund a private leased line; register interest in a fibre connection with Virgin Media’s ‘cable-my-street’, a mechanism for assessing where there is sufficient demand to justify private investment – https://www.virginmedia.com/cablemystreet/ or coordinate and help self-fund a community initiative such as BT’s Community Fibre Partnership (www.communityfibre.bt.com/).

 In the past four years, the Government has intervened to try and improve broadband provision.

 The Universal Service Commitment (USC) is being delivered by BDUK’s Better Broadband Scheme which will finish at the end of 2017.
 Residents and businesses in Surrey that are currently unable to access download speeds of 2mbps or above can apply for a voucher from BDUK which can be used towards the cost of broadband infrastructure.
-More details can be found here
+More details can be found

-The Better Broadband Subsidy Scheme has been developed by the UK government to provide access to a subsidised broadband installation to homes and businesses that are unable to access a broadband service with a download speed of at least 2 Mb per second.
+The Better Broadband Subsidy Scheme has been developed by the UK government to provide access to a subsidised broadband installation to homes and businesses that are unable to access a broadband service with a download speed of at least 2 Mbps.
 This scheme, which is being funded and managed directly by BDUK, provides support towards the cost of equipment and installation.
 The scheme ends at the end of December 2017.
 For more information, please see the Better Broadband Scheme page.